aragon/aragon-apps/README.md

 Running tests of an individual app can be done by running `npm run test` inside an individual app's directory, or through the selective `npm run test:<app>` scripts.

-By default, tests are run in a in-memory instance of testrpc.
+By default, tests are run on an in-memory instance of testrpc.

 ## Contributing